Martinka (company): Special projects

-The Martinka brothers also built the special effects for number of shows, including the classic 1939 film production of "The Wizard of Oz".
+The Martinka brothers also built the special effects for a number of shows, including the classic 1939 film production of "The Wizard of Oz".

 Owners

 The business was owned or run by several famous magicians, including Charles Joseph Carter The Great (1917), Harry Houdini (1919), Al Flosso the "Coney Island Fakir" (1939), and his son, Jackie Flosso.
 Most recently, the firm was acquired by Ted Bogusta who pioneered the online magic auction with high end collectables that on many an occasion achieved record prices for certain items.
 According to Martinka's then own website, the company continued to purchase magic collections and libraries, which are used to supply magicians and collectors throughout the world with vintage and modern magic and memorabilia.

-In 2004, after closing the Martinka brick and mortar shop in NYC, the company had only an online presence for a year before reopening a store in Midland Park, New Jersey.
+In 2004, after closing the Martinka brick-and-mortar shop in New York City, the company had only an online presence for a year before reopening a store in Midland Park, New Jersey.
 The company also resumed the manufacture of magic tricks and props.